 Serving the villages of Kerry, Sarn & Dolfor.

-Kerry Community Council is one of the largest in Powys, having 1609 electors and covering s the villages of Kerry, Dolfor and Sarn..
+Kerry Community Council is one of the largest in Powys, having over 1600 electors, (increasing with the latest residential developments across the area), and covering the villages of Kerry, Dolfor and Sarn.
 Although farming is an important part of the local economy, the council represents a very varied community with many residents traveling considerable distances to their place of work.

 Kerry is a very ancient settlement and its Norman church dates back to 1176.